watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

 ## Step 3: Connect to watsonx Assistant
 There are two ways to connect your Milvus vector database to watsonx Assistant for search and conversational search, either through the built-in Milvus Search Integration or using the Custom Service Search.

-### Option 1: Use the Built-in Milvus search integration
+### Option 1: Use the built-in Milvus search integration
 Please go to the [watsonx Assistant product docs](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-overview) to find more details about how to set up the built-int Milvus search integration.

 ### Option 2: Use the Custom Service search